FRC9015/BaseSwerve/README.md

-**Note: In 2023, there was an [issue](https://github.com/Team364/BaseFalconSwerve/issues/8) that prevented this code from working with MK4i's (or any module that used inverted motors).
-A [fix](https://github.com/Team364/BaseFalconSwerve/issues/8#issuecomment-1384799539) has been found, tested on a real robot, and this issue is believed to have been fixed as of 1/17.
+**Note: In 2023, there was an [issue](https://github.com/Team364/BaseREVSwerve/issues/8) that prevented this code from working with MK4i's (or any module that used inverted motors).
+A [fix](https://github.com/Team364/BaseREVSwerve/issues/8#issuecomment-1384799539) has been found, tested on a real robot, and this issue is believed to have been fixed as of 1/17.
 If anyone experiences any further issues, please report them.
 Thanks**

-# BaseFalconSwerve </br>
+# BaseREVSwerve </br>

-**Basic Swerve Code for a Swerve Module using Falcon Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>
+**Basic Swerve Code for a Swerve Module using REV Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>
 This code was designed with Swerve Drive Specialties MK3, MK4, and MK4i style modules in mind, but should be easily adaptable to other styles of modules.</br>

 **Setting Constants**